 I don't like traditional wedding photography.
 It's just not me.
-I describe my style as artistic and documentary.
-My goal for your wedding is to capture the story of the day that unfolds in the most creative way possible.
+I describe my style as storytelling and fine art.
+My goal for your wedding is to capture the story of the day that unfolds in the most creative and beautiful way possible.

 Can you show me a wedding, from start to finish, that you've shot?

 Yes!
 If you are interested in seeing a full client gallery I can send you a link to my most recent destination wedding in Guatemala.